James Wood (minister): Biography

+Family

-James Wood was born in Atherton, the son of James Wood (1639–1694) the nonconformist minister of Atherton Chapel and his wife Anne Townley.
-His father was imprisoned in 1670 for defying the law and preaching in the homes of sympathisers after Atherton Chapel had been closed by the Act of Uniformity 1662.
-In addition, the act affected his grandfather, also James Wood (d.
-1667), a powerful orator and reformer who was ejected from the perpetual curacy of Ashton in Makerfield, forbidden from preaching in his church and deprived of his living.
+James Wood was born in Atherton as the son of James Wood (1639–1694), a nonconformist minister of Atherton Chapel, and his wife Anne Townley.
+In 1670, His father was imprisoned for defying the law and preaching in the homes of sympathisers following the closure of Atherton Chapel by the Act of Uniformity 1662.
+This act affected his grandfather, James Wood (d.
+1667), who was a powerful orator and reformer as he was ejected from the perpetual curacy of Ashton in Makerfield and forbidden from preaching in his church, and was deprived of his living.